Are you looking for a gothic suspense novel set in Maine? Don’t skip this book review of The Widow of Pale Harbor by Hester Fox.

 What is a pretty widow with walls literally and figuratively around her to do when a handsome and mysterious Trandescendalist minister rolls into town?

-Enter Gabriel Stone, an alleged minister escaping the sudden passing of his not so innocent wife.
+Enter Gabriel Stone, an alleged minister escaping the sudden passing of his not-so-innocent wife.
 Warned that Sophronia is a murderous witch, he cannot stay away.

 Watch as Sophy and Gabe’s love story transpires (or expires) amidst solving a murder mystery.
-Townspeople are dropping like fruit flies into my wine, and Sophronia is next on the list.
+Townspeople are dropping like fruit flies into our wine, and Sophronia is next on the list.

-Who Will Stay Up All Night Reading This Gothic Murder Mystery
+Who Will Stay Up All Night Reading This Gothic Murder Mystery?

-Lovers Of Salem Witch Trial Books Will Devour The Widow of Pale Harbor
+1. Lovers Of Salem Witch Trial Books Will Devour The Widow of Pale Harbor

 If books about the Salem Witch Trials intrigue you, The Widow of Pale Harbor will offer you a new take on mass hysteria and the jealously surrounding mysteriously beautiful and powerful women.

 Pale Harbor is a sleepy town gripped by fear and controlled by hatred.
 Sophronia is a dynamic feminist who struggles through lies, deceit, anxiety, and downright hostility.

 And yes, there are witches — or a witch — in this historical fiction title.
 From the start, readers learn that Helen is a master of charms and killer potions.

-Romance Enthusiasts Who Don’t Want Fluff Will Enjoy Hester Fox Books
+2. Romance Enthusiasts Who Don’t Want Fluff Will Enjoy Hester Fox Books

 We never knew gothic romance paired with historical fiction could be so powerful until Fox.
-Similarly to The Witch of Willow Hall, The Widow of Pale Harbor incorporates love that might not survive the story.
+Similar to The Witch of Willow Hall, The Widow of Pale Harbor incorporates love that might not survive the story.

-However, while the romance is even more steamy in The Widow of Pale Harbor, it’s not eye-roll worthy.
+However, while the romance is even more steamy in The Widow of Pale Harbor, it’s not eye-roll-worthy.
 Love ignites with the mystery and deadly literary Poe elements.

-The Widow of Pale Harbor Is For Readers Who Enjoy Women’s Fiction
+3. The Widow of Pale Harbor Is For Readers Who Enjoy Women’s Fiction

 Once again like The Witch of Willow Hall, Fox presents readers with a series of dynamic women.
 You have servants, friends, and scorned lovers.

-Sophronia most reminds me of Agnes in Burial Rites by Hannah Kent–a mysterious and attractive leading lady accused as an accomplice to murder.
+Sophronia most reminds us of Agnes in Burial Rites by Hannah Kent–a mysterious and attractive leading lady accused as an accomplice to murder.

 Watch as these women rise and fall while supporting each other and tearing each other to pieces.
 Who will come out with their head held up high and not slit across the throat…

-History Lovers Will Eat Up The Widow of Pale Harbor: Castle Carver Is Based On IRL Castle Tucker
+4. History Lovers Will Eat Up The Widow of Pale Harbor: Castle Carver Is Based On IRL Castle Tucker

 Castle Tucker is a Victorian home overlooking the sea and built in the early 1800s.
 Visitors can seasonally visit the castle in the fall and learn about its three generations of inhabitants.

 More About The Author, Hester Fox

 When not working as a collections maintenance technician for museums, Hester Fox is an author and artist.
 Hester lives outside Boston and has a background in Medieval studies and historical archeology.

-Books Like The Witch Of Willow Hall
+Where You Can Find The Witch Of Willow Hall On TUL